 Latinos have the lowest levels of educational attainment, high rates of poverty, language barriers, and low rates of health insurance, yet they live three years longer than the average Californian.
-Latino foreign-born residents tend to have better health outcomes that those
+Latino foreign-born residents tend to have better

 The Latino paradox does not guarantee good health.
 Young Latino men have homicide rates that are three times higher than the California average.